fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/advanced-features.md

 ### Receiving Last consumer message (Messaging Only)

-Third-Party Bots will provide the last message sent by the consumer as part of the welcome event when an ongoing conversation gets transferred to a new Agent or skill.
-This will provide a way to run custom logic and respond back with a different response than the normal welcome intent.
+Third-Party bot now provides a way to add the last consumer message as a part of the welcome event (messaging only).
+When an ongoing conversation gets transferred to a new Agent or Skill, This enhancement will allow brands to respond to the last consumer message uttered as per their needs.

-In Custom Endpoint service, last consumer message is passed via the property `lastConsumerMessage` that is sent with `context` information.
+In Custom Endpoint service, last consumer message is passed via the property `lastConsumerMessage` that is sent as property of the event `data` information.
 An example of the request body containing WelcomeEvent can be seen below:

 ```javascript
 {